chanleyou/project-4/README.md

 ### Issues

-- Monsters don't consider non-optimal routes so they don't automatically fill empty spaces (switch to Dijkstra instead of AStar pathing algorithm?).
+- Monsters don't consider non-optimal routes so they block each other even when there's space.
+Rework using Dijkstra instead of AStar?